 You don’t need to understand someone to show respect for them.
 Respect can be defined as “to feel or show polite or courteous responses to the wishes or judgments of others.”
 For trans and nonbinary individuals, respect means acknowledging and accepting their identities.
 Even if you don’t understand what terminology to use or how to show support, you can still demonstrate respect.
 In other words, be polite and courteous.

-1. Use Preferred Names
+1. Use Correct Names

 What if the person standing in front of you were the CEO of your company, or the child of the CEO.
 Would it still be hard to get their name right?
 I’m guessing not.

 Use each individual’s correct pronouns.
 This can be tricky, especially if the pronouns are new to you.
 If you mess up, apologize and try again.
 When in doubt, ask.
 You are also usually safe using they / them / their.

 Pro tip: Imagine that for one day your boss, your peers, and everyone else refused to use the pronouns that identify you.
 Would you laugh it off, even if they knew it bothered you?

 3. Context Is Important

 Keep in mind that some people may present themselves differently depending on the context.
 For example, one nonbinary individual I know (pronouns: ve, vim, vir) presents as female and uses vir legal name and the pronouns she/her/hers at work, because ve fears the repercussions of being out professionally.
 The same individual presents as nonbinary and uses a masculine name in vir personal life.

 Take your cues from the individual, and ask if you’re unsure.

 Never, ever, ever use “it” to refer to a person, and never, ever, ever make someone’s identity the subject of ridicule, whether they can hear you or not.
 Dehumanizing people is never respectful, never appropriate, and never inclusive.
 You will only live to regret having been an ignorant, disrespectful jerk.